robweber/trash-panda/README.md

       path: "/admin"
 ```

 The above host will inherit the services from the __web_server__ type above but it also adds an additional http check on port 5000 for a different site.
 Both of these will be checked at run time.
+Any variables available within the Host Type can be overridden by an individual host as well (icon, check interval, etc).

 ### Optional Attributes